tendermint/atom_one/README.md

 logic hosted on the gno.land "github" (and paying gas fees & license fees to each).

+### The need for hubs

+Say there are 10,000 zones.
+Say a zone fails and it requires manual intervention.
+With 10,000 IBC connections you require 10,000 zones to all agree on recovery procedure; will never happen.
+But a zone connected to a more secure hub will be protected when it needs intervention.

+Another need for hubs; uniformity of guarantees.
+You need a hub to coordinate shard zones where governance/policy and staking gets applied to all shards.
+Otherwise, you don’t have one system of guarantees, you have many independent chains.
+Need to scale sendtx, might as well ICS.

 ### About ATOM2.0

 I'm not against all the ideas of ATOM2.
 Some ideas are genuinely interesting.
 I